Understanding Electric Flash: Causes, and Hazards

 Why Should I Be Concerned About Electric Flash?

 Incidents can result in catastrophic injuries, including severe burns, blindness, and hearing loss.
 Additionally, the pressure wave from an arc blast can cause physical trauma, including broken bones and concussions.
-Beyond the physical dangers, incidents can lead to significant financial costs due to equipment damage, downtime, medical expenses, and potential legal liabilities.
+Beyond the physical dangers, incidents can result in significant financial costs, including equipment damage, downtime, medical expenses, and potential legal liabilities.
+Finally, proper labeling is essential—see our overview on arc flash labels and warning requirements to ensure compliance with OSHA and NFPA 70E standards.

 What is Something That Can Cause an Electric Flash?